Quick development of bluetooth-based costume props using Arduino and ESP3211 Nov 2019

 - Privacy and security are irrelevant, since this device is not critical, not dangerous, and is only gonna be used once (Watch out!)

-Bluetooth 5 can be used in different ways to optimize certain requirements: energy consumption, data throughput, bidirectional communication, etc. Using the Generic Attribute Profile (GATT), we can cover most requirements that might come up in a costume.
+BLE can be used in different ways to optimize certain requirements: energy consumption, data throughput, etc. Using the Generic Attribute Profile (GATT), we can cover most requirements that might come up in a costume.
 We can send a notification whenever an event happens in the prop, and we can use attributes to report other status information (e.g. switches in the prop could set the other device’s behaviour).

-If you’re using this post to build your own project, and your requirements differ from mine, make sure Bluetooth 5 is the right fit for you.
-And even if Bluetooth 5 is an appropriate choice, GATT might not be.
+If you’re using this post to build your own project, and your requirements differ from mine, make sure BLE is the right fit for you.
+And even if it is an appropriate choice, GATT might not be.
 Figure out what you need to optimize, and find out what’s the best fit.

 Resources: Bluetooth Core Specification